Carbon Dioxide Extraction

 This is a fairly new method of essential oil extraction, introduced at the beginning of the 1980s.
 It utilizes compressed carbon dioxide.

 The technology calls for expensive and complicated equipment (several million dollars worth), which uses carbon dioxide at very high pressures and low temperatures.

 With this method, more top notes, fewer terpenes, a higher proportion of esters and larger molecules are obtained.

-Carbon dioxide (CO2) extracted essential oils are pure, stable, colorless and have no residue of CO2 left in them.
-They should be excellent therapeutically, although this needs to be verified for each oil on account of their different compositions.
+Carbon dioxide (CO2) extracted essential oils are pure, stable, colourless and have no residue of CO2 left in them.
+They should be excellent therapeutically, although this needs to be verified for each oil because of their different compositions.